ProzorroUKR/openprocurement.api/docs/source/tendering/open/tutorial.rst

 Upload the file contents

-.. http:example::  http/upload-cancellation-doc.http
+.. httpexample::  http/upload-cancellation-doc.http
    :code:

 Change the document description and other properties

-.. http:example::  http/patch-cancellation.http
+.. httpexample::  http/patch-cancellation.http
    :code:

 Upload new version of the document

-.. http:example::  http/update-cancellation-doc.http
+.. httpexample::  http/update-cancellation-doc.http
    :code:

 Passing Complaint Period